 Iron deficiency is the most common nutrient deficit in the world, according to the National Institutes of Health.
 With so many people experiencing iron deficiency, you may be surprised to find that many multivitamin products don't contain iron.
 While iron is critical to your good health, vitamin makers often leave iron out of these products to reduce the risk of overdose or accidental poisoning.

 Both plant and animal food sources contain iron, making it possible for healthy individuals to consume sufficient amounts of iron from the diet alone.
 Animal-based sources include red meat, fish and poultry.
 Plant-based sources include legumes, beans, oatmeal and spinach.
 According to the NIH, iron from animal sources tends to be absorbed more easily into the bloodstream than plant-based iron.

 According to the NIH, infants up to one year of age require no more than 11 milligrams of iron each day, while children from age 1 to age 3 need 7 milligrams daily.
 Those between 4 and 8 years require 10 milligrams, while kids from 9 to 13 require 8 milligrams of iron.

 Teen boys aged 14 to 18 require 11 milligrams, while girls in this age bracket need 15 milligrams.
 Men from 19 to 50 require 8 milligrams daily, as do both men and women over the age of 50.
-Women between the ages of 19 and 50 require 18 milligrams daily, except for pregnant women, who need 27 milligrams each day.
+Women between the ages of 19 and 50 require 18 milligrams daily, except for pregnant people, who need 27 milligrams each day.

 One of the primary reasons that many vitamins don't contain iron is that a large percentage of the population gets sufficient iron from a healthy diet.
-According to the North Dakota State University Extension, men and post-menopausal women typically don't need iron supplements.
+According to the North Dakota State University Extension, men and people after menopause typically don't need iron supplements.
 With the exception of anemic individuals and younger women, few groups are vulnerable to lack of iron.